Skip to main content

 What equity actually is

 Equity is your probability of winning the pot, with ties split.
-If you would win six times out of ten and chop once, your equity is 65% — the six wins plus half of the chop.
+If you would win six times out of ten and chop once, your equity is 65% (the six wins plus half of the chop).
 It is always measured from this moment, averaging over every card still to come.

 Two flavours show up at the table:

 • Hand versus hand.
-You know — or assume — the exact two cards your opponent holds and ask how often you beat them.
+You know (or assume) the exact two cards your opponent holds and ask how often you beat them.
 This is the clean, countable version, and the one the equity puzzle drills.

 • Hand versus range.
 You do not know their cards, so you weigh your equity against the whole set of hands they would play this way.
-That is hand reading, a lesson of its own; master the hand-versus-hand math first.
+That is hand reading, a lesson of its own; master the hand-versus-hand maths first.

 Counting it at the table: outs and the rule of 2 and 4

 You will not run a simulation mid-hand.
-Instead you count outs — the cards left in the deck that turn your hand into the winner — and convert them into a rough percentage.
+Instead you count outs (the cards left in the deck that turn your hand into the winner) and convert them into a rough percentage.

 On the flop, with two cards to come: equity ≈ outs × 4.